 After a festival hiatus in 2016, Cassie returned to the circuit in 2017, this time with a stand up show, “Nothing You Do Means Anything.”
 The show quickly achieved cult status as a subversive hit, and toured the country.

-Earlier in 2017, she came out as transgender, and began transitioning.
+In 2017 Cassie came out as transgender and began transitioning.
 After a brief absence from the stage she is now back and kicking ass.
-Especially in her role as an ABC Contributor for the Tonightly Show with Tom Ballard with her series ‘So You Think You Can Trans’ which has been picking up thousands of views and shares online.
+Especially in her role as an ABC Contributor for the Tonightly Show with Tom Ballard with her series ‘So You Think You Can Trans’ which picked up thousands of views and shares online.

-Her 2018 show Giantess was debuted at Griffin Theatre’s Batch Festival in Sydney.
+Her most recent show to date “Giantess” was debuted at Griffin Theatre’s Batch Festival in Sydney.
 Giantess interweaves music, comedy, storytelling and illustration, while exploring the anguish of coming to terms with a gender identity that doesn’t match your body.